3commas-io/3commas-official-api-docs/docs/Account/README.md

 * Profit and currency information, such as the account's balance and daily and total profit;
 * Available trading features for this account.<br>

-3Commas provides a set of methods to create new exchange account connections and manage existing accounts.
+3Commas provides a set of methods to create new exchange account connections and manage existing accounts.<br><br>

 ## Attributes<br>
 <br>